akovanev/kovanev.github.io/_posts/2020-08-02-How-to-log-metrics-on-different-envs.md

 After making a decision what should be measured, another question - how to log the data.
 In general, the logging strategy may vary depending not only on an environment itself but also taking into account an object type, a running method and so on.

 For such tasks, it is common to create an *auxiliary class* encapsulating the logic of work with a standard framework feature.
-Something like the <code>StopwatchHelper</code>.
+Something like the `StopwatchHelper`.
 While a logger is just being injected in that *auxiliary*.

 There are a couple of problems this approach has.
 The first is how to control if the *auxiliary* method is allowed to be executed on the specific environment.
 The second, if the answer on the previos question was yes - should it log the data in the same way as on other environments or differently.